 Ashley Dudarenok of ChoZan and Frank Lavin of Export Now

 There was a lot of discussion about data as a competitive advantage.
-Note: my experience is that data is rarely a competitive advantage.
+In my experience, data is rarely a competitive advantage.
 It is most often a necessary asset, like a good brand or an efficient factory.
 And it is the critical input to orchestrating platforms and innovating against the user experience.
 But it is rarely a competitive advantage or network effect.

 Joe made an interesting comment about how data with “high consumer intent’ is particularly valuable.
 I thought that was a good phrase to remember.
-“High consumer intent” is what tells you what a consumer might want to buy.
+“High consumer intent” is what tells you what a consumer might really want to buy.
 Or be ready to buy.
 Or be open to buying.
 It is the customer closest to the center of the target.
 These are the situations where a customer is already 50% of the way there in terms of buying.

 Of course, identifying “high consumer intent” in data is not so simple.
 It could be search history but Alibaba is way beyond that.
 It could be buying a similar product.
 It could be leaving a review on a product that is highly correlated.
 It could be watching certain videos on Youku.
 It could be reading a certain book or article.
 That’s why companies like Alibaba are so effective.
 They have a 360 degree of consumer behavior that most all merchants lack.
 So they can determine “intent”.
-I’ve been thinking a lot about what type of data shows “high consumer intent” in what categories.
+I’ve been thinking a lot about what type of data shows “high consumer intent” for what categories.

-But I thought that was probably a bit forward.
-So I rephrased it to: Who did he think was really great at artificial intelligence?
-What companies did he follow, admire or look to when it came to artificial intelligence?
+But I thought that was a bit forward.
+So I rephrased it as: Who do you think is really great at artificial intelligence?
+What companies does he follow, admire or look to when it comes to artificial intelligence?